ryan-kirkman/challenges/problems/ring_groups.md

 You can use the following credentials to login and explore Talkdesk:

 - URL: [https://yourcompany.mytalkdesk.com/](https://yourcompany.mytalkdesk.com/)
-- Email: problems@talkdesk.com
-- Password: please use the [hipchat channel](https://www.hipchat.com/gP8zhqbmd) and ask for it
+- Credentials: please use the hipchat channel and ask for it

 Here is an example of the ring groups definition in the "accounts" collection: